liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

 L = L_q + \lambda /\mu
 \\]

-Below are mathematical solution to several single server queuing models.
+Below are mathematical solution to several simple queuing models.

-__* M/M/1 Model:__
+* __M/M/1 Model:__

 M/M/1 denotes a queuing model with single server and exponential distribution for interarrival time and service time.
 \\[